gain9999/dtm/README.md

 - **Grid click**: Streams and colorizes the DEM cell; click inside the colored area to sample exact elevation via popup.
 - **Max elevation slider**: Recomputes the color ramp to emphasize lower relief or remove outliers; resets when changing tiles unless multi-select is on.
 - **Opacity slider**: Adjusts how strongly the raster overlay covers the OSM basemap.
+- **Water height slider**: Expands connected flood regions by virtually raising the water surface; tinted pixels and the connected-cell counter update live.
+- **Base river level / Min river cells**: Numeric inputs that control which low-lying components seed flood growth so you can focus on major rivers or explore smaller tributaries.
 - **Multi-select toggle**: Keeps previously fetched cells on the map and aggregates stats in the legend.
 - **Search**: Supports Thai province names, common aliases, or explicit `latitude,longitude` pairs.